-Founder and CEO, Editor-in-Chief, Content Editor
+Founder and CEO, Editor-in-Chief, Developmental Coach

 Barkevich’s passion for the written word began when she was sixteen-years-old.
 She read her first romance novel, Gentle Warrior by Julie Garwood, and became hooked.
 Years later, when she attended her first Romance Writers of America (RWA) National Conference in 2006, she got to speak with the woman who ignited her love of reading and nearly melted on the spot.